 The rocketship Explorer 12 makes the first manned landing on Uranus.
 Upon landing, the crew find an arcane intelligence has created the hometown out their memories, as well as women that are an embodiment of the each crewmember’s perfect woman.
 Behind the illusions is a vast one-eyed brain that intends to destroy them – unless they can penetrate the illusions and destroy it first.

 Despite itself, Journey to the Seventh Planet succeeds in transcending its limitations by creating an air of intriguing mystery.
 Some of the images at the opening of the film are striking – the apple that has rotted in one astronaut’s hand after only a few minutes; the landscape that miraculously appears beyond the spaceship just before the astronauts look out; the great scene when commander Carl Ottosen reminisces about his childhood while in the background behind him first the tree he talks about, then a windmill comes into being; the landscape that proves to be wholly surface in depth with trees that are found to have no roots.
-The film remind strongly of the Ray Bradbury short story Mars is Heaven (1948) – and in turn looks forward to Solaris (1972) – but Sidney Pink does create a unique atmosphere of mystery and unease.
+The film remind strongly of the Ray Bradbury short story Mars is Heaven (1948), clumsily filmed as one of the segments of The Martian Chronicles (1980) and in turn looks forward to Solaris (1972) – but Sidney Pink does create a unique atmosphere of mystery and unease.

 The producing, directing and writing team of Ib Melchior and Sidney Pink, both in the USA and Sweden, combined on a number of other science-fiction films, including The Angry Red Planet (1959) and Reptilicus (1961).
 Melchior wrote and directed The Time Travelers (1964) and wrote Robinson Crusoe on Mars (1964), Planet of the Vampires (1965) and Death Race 2000 (1975).